-There is also a word clock button for if you are running multiple audio devices and need them to be in sync.
+There’s also a word clock button if you’re running multiple audio devices and need them to be in sync.

 This audio interface is ADAT compatible and has an ADAT optical input and output, meaning you can stack multiple interfaces and have multiple channels!